 Allow me to give a short and bizarre story about my start into my jewellery career..

-I started out as an art student, but found out about a DEP program in jewellery-making from a roommate who was in the class but hated it.
+I started out as an art school dropout, but found out about a DEP program in jewellery-making from a roommate who was in the class but hated it.
 I looked at his projects and said to myself "Hey!
 I can do that!"
 2 years later in 1998 I finished my classes and started working for a wholesale production shop for Hanoush Jewellers for 2 years, then a variety of jewellery repair shops, apprenticed as a wax modelest, then 6 years as the technician and assistant manager of a jewellery store.
-All the while I was building up my workshop and inventory with a variety of my creations as well as some vintage 1940's designs from Bijoutrie Thibadault who closed in 1998.
+All the while I was building up my workshop and inventory with a variety of my creations as well as some vintage 40's and 50's designs from Bijoutrie Thibadault who closed in 1998.
 I was also doing 2 shows a year to get me into practice and test my market.

-In 2010 I got fed up of being paid 11$/hour as a trades persons and decided to start working for myself.
+In 2010 I got fed up of being paid 11.50$/hour as a trades persons and decided to start working for myself.
 Lucky for me I had 12 years to build up my workshop enough that I could do everything but the casting from my home based workshop and have some starting inventory!
 With the help of my husband Steven, I started to sell at more shows, and even opened my Etsy shop!

 My passion for creating jewellery, along with having worked 6 days a week in a jewellery store for 6 years, gave me the drive and the energy to do this.
 I just love it!
-I am also a member of the Montreal Gem & Mineral club where I offer my time to help others to earn how to create their own pretties with their own stones.
+I am also a member of the Montreal Gem & Mineral club where I offer my time to help others to learn how to create their own pretties with their own stones.